-The Multimodal Exchange is home to the creative works of students in the Literature and Languages Department at the University of Texas at Tyler.
+The Multimodal Exchange is home to the scholarly and creative works that students at the University of Texas at Tyler created in their English and Spanish classes.

 Here, you will find projects of various multimodal formats, including: